ernesto-ca/PaymentProcessAnimation/README.md

 Colors, images and the nice design are from _Ashish Chutake_ in Uplabs site, here is the [link](https://www.uplabs.com/posts/payment-flow-for-e-commerce).

-Th next gif shows how navigation and feeling is BEFORE applying UX:
+The next gif shows how navigation and feeling is BEFORE applying Animation:

 ![UI Navigation](gifs/ui.gif)

 Don't forget to see all packages I used in **pubspec.yaml**.

-## The UX
+## The Animation

 _IN PROCESS_